Activist

 Anna Arnold Hedgeman

-Hedgeman (1899-1990) was a civil rights activist, educator, politician, author, founding member of the National Organization for women, and was the first woman member on the administrative planning committee for the 1963 March on Washington.
+Hedgeman (1899-1990) was a civil rights activist, educator, politician, author, founding member of the National Organization for Women, and was the first woman member on the administrative planning committee for the 1963 March on Washington.
 She reportedly recruiter over 40,000 marchers from the National Council of Churches.

 No results found.